 In 2009, Erica founded the Regional Policy Initiative at the Open Society Institute, where she focused on conflict-related law and policy issues in Afghanistan and Pakistan.
 She conducted extensive field and academic research on protection of civilians and conflict-related detentions, and coordinated to develop and support civil society efforts on these issues.
 She has also worked with the Center Civilians in Conflict, Human Rights Watch and other civil society and human rights groups.

-Erica’s academic publications have related to the accountability of private security companies, issues and problems inherent in humanitarian projects, property damage awards in international claims courts and the improvement of emergency preparedness for homeland security and counterterrorism purposes.
-Her most recent publications, The Laws of War and 21st Century Conflict, Ethics of 21st Century Military Conflict and Media and Civil Society in 21st Century Conflict, are a series of article compendia designed to introduce those new to the subject to the ethical and legal dilemmas that have arisen in the context of post-9/11 conflicts.
+Erica’s academic publications have centered on the accountability of private security companies, issues and problems inherent in humanitarian projects, property damage awards in international claims courts, and the improvement of emergency preparedness for homeland security and counterterrorism purposes.
+Her most recent publications, The Laws of War and 21st Century Conflict, Ethics of 21st Century Military Conflict and Media and Civil Society in 21st Century Conflict, are a series of article compendia designed to introduce those new to the subject to the ethical and legal dilemmas that have arisen in the context of post‑9/11 conflicts.

 Erica holds a bachelor’s degree in international relations with a specialization in international security from Stanford University.
 She received her juris doctorate from Harvard Law School.